Eeems-Org/remarkable.guide/src/tech/usb-web-interface.rst

 ``GET http://10.11.99.1/download/{guid}/rmdoc``
 -----------------------------------------------

-Download the raw notebook file(.rmdoc) for a specific document.(New in version 3.10)
+Download the raw notebook file(.rmdoc) for a specific document.(From v3.9)

 **Example:**